pranjalc1/USACO-Python-Practice/README.md

 # USACO-Python-Practice
-My Python solutions to problems from USACO competitions and the USACO Training.
+My Python solutions to problems from USA Computing Olympiad (USACO) and USACO Training.